fbpx

 The funny, kind, and charismatic version of me is still here; I realize this more and more each day that I am sober.
 But the me from the last 13 years of alcoholism is still here too.

-At No Longer Bound, I have an opportunity to discover a completely new me, a person who has experienced the highs and lows of life, seen his own darkness, and realized he does not have to live that way — acknowledging his past while not dwelling on it or getting caught up in the illusions of the future.
+a person who has experienced the highs and lows of life, seen his own darkness, and realized he does not have to live that way — acknowledging his past while not dwelling on it or getting caught up in the illusions of the future.
 A new identity: present, pragmatic and optimistic about living a life full of purpose and clarity. – NLB resident

 “Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing.” -James 1:2-4